VinVar/GettingAndCleaningData/README.md

 ## Library
 Please install the **dplyr** library which is needed to run this script.

-## Modifications needed prior to running the script:
+## Prior to running the script:
-Once the data is downloaded and unzipped, make sure you set the working directory to your folder.
-For this change line #14 in the script run_analysis.R.
+Once the data is downloaded and unzipped, make sure you set the working directory to your UCI HAR Dataset folder.

 # Summary